 What is the 52-week money challenge?

-The 52-week challenge is basically when you strategically save a certain amount of money each week over a period of 52 weeks which amounts to 1 year.
+The 52-week money challenge is basically when you strategically save a certain amount of money each week over a period of 52 weeks which amounts to 1 year.
 If you keep up with it and follow-through, at the end of the 52 weeks you will have saved a good chunk of money.
-Based on the standard 52-week savings challenge, at the very minimum, you would end up with $1,378 in savings (or even more!).
+Based on the standard 52-week money challenge, at the very minimum, you would end up with $1,378 in savings (or even more!).
 Now, how nice is that?
 I mean who doesn't want an extra chunk of change!
 It's also a great way to improve your self-discipline when it comes to your finances.

 When is the best time to start a money challenge?

 A lot of people start a new money challenge at the beginning of the new year.
 Typically, this is tied into their new year's resolutions and the optimism around the beginning of a new year.
 However, you can start a money challenge at any time.
 There's no rule that states when you can start working on your financial goals.
 So really, the best time to start a new challenge is whenever you are ready to get started.

 That being said, the beginning of a new week or new month, is a great time to start.
 This is because psychologically, starting with a new week or new month gives you the sense of having a fresh start.
 It's also known as the "fresh start effect".
 When you feel like you are starting fresh, you are more inclined to make the necessary effort to succeed.

 You do, however, have to be willing to commit to the process.
 It's a great idea to do your money challenge with a friend who can keep you accountable and motivated while you pursue your financial goals.